The way forward

 Your vacancies are now fed by Gmaven, from the property owner or manager’s vacancy schedules, direct into your system.

-The details: this happens a maximum of 3 days from vacancy schedules being released, at a 98% level of data accuracy.
+The details: this happens a maximum of 3 days from vacancy schedules being released, at an unheard of 99% level of data accuracy.

 What do I do now?